Updated November 30th, 2020

 House training is probably the most stressful part of looking after a new puppy.
 The following tips may help you through this difficult stage.
+If what’s written isn’t helpful, we’ve written it more simply as Three steps to toilet training a puppy.

 - There is no natural instinct for a puppy to toilet anywhere special- we as humans are creating a habit from scratch.
 Therefore, we cannot expect the puppy to know what is expected of them.